Wozzeck: 1914–16: Genesis amid war

-Their arms are crossed and tied behind ... then hoisted up on a tree so that the prisoner can only stand on his toes.
+Their arms are crossed and tied behind then hoisted up on a tree so that the prisoner can only stand on his toes.
 When he can do that no more, he hangs until he faints from the pain.
-The barracks are atop a remote hill ... an hour up a path through a sea of dust and excrement.
-It is surrounded by pickets and barbed wire, and we can leave only on Sundays.
-The barracks outdo any description.
-Completely lice-ridden. [...]
 I'll have to tell you [more] in person.

-He never saw combat and served as a one-year volunteer (Einjährig-Freiwillige) officer, including at the Imperial War Ministry—more likely via his brother Karl (Charly or Charley), also posted there, than Helene's illegitimate father Franz Joseph I of Austria.
+He never saw combat.
+As a one-year volunteer (Einjährig-Freiwillige) officer, he was assigned that month to the Imperial War Ministry, likely via his brother Karl there (not Helene's possible nonmarital father Franz Joseph I).
 In August, he wrote Helene: "For months I haven't done any work on Wozzeck.
-Everything suffocated, buried!"
+Everything suffocated, buried!".

-1917–1918: Resolve and state collapse
+1917–18: Resolve and state collapse

 In early 1917, Berg wrote playwright Erhard Buschbeck that his two opera ideas were "equally old".
-That summer, he worked on Wozzeck while on several weeks' leave at Trahütten, as was his habit, composing at the piano from early morning.
-In the afternoon, he sketched outside, foraging mushrooms and hiking the mountains, lakes, and springs before reading himself to sleep.
-Helene identified this "love of nature" in his music, including Wozzeck.
-He marked 1917 as the symbolic year he committed to Wozzeck in one of then few letters to Schoenberg that August.
-He saw more subjugation than poverty in Wozzeck, likely from his war service, which in the same letter he called "slavery" that might go on "for years".
-Asked what "inner point of contact" moved him to adapt the play in a 1930 interview, he said:
+That summer, he worked on Wozzeck on several weeks' leave at Trahütten, composing at the piano each morning.
+He sketched outside while foraging for mushrooms and hiking the mountains, lakes, and springs, and read at night.
+Helene saw this "love of nature" in his music, including Wozzeck.
+In an August letter to Schoenberg, he marked 1917 as the symbolic year he committed to Wozzeck.
+Likely from his war service, which he called "slavery" that might last "for years", he saw more subjugation than poverty in Wozzeck.
+Asked in 1930 what "inner point of contact" moved him, he said:

 There was probably some natural relationship between me and this poem.
-(Note: In German literary and aesthetic thought since the Sturm und Drang, Dichter (poet) has been applied to any creative artist and poem any creative work.)
-But ...
-Wozzeck is no simple 'we-poor-people' play.
-What happened to Wozzeck can happen to any poor person, regardless of what type of clothing he wears.
-It can happen to anyone who is subjugated by others and cannot defend himself.
+(Note: Dichtung ("poem") is a German term combining meanings of invention, fiction, poetry, and imaginative creation.
+In the late 18th century, it gained prominence as Herder used it to denote the authentic poetic language of humanity, and as it also acquired nationalist connotations of true inspiration against the claimed artifice of French Literatur.
+It became the dominant term for German literary production through Goethe, Schiller, Hegel, and Gervinus.
+Use declined after World War II.)
+Wozzeck is no simple "we-poor-people" play.
+What happened to Wozzeck can happen to any poor person, regardless of clothing to anyone who is subjugated and cannot defend himself.